-- The use of approved depositories to secure the deposit of public funds. - The requirements relating to the preparation, adoption and execution of the annual budgets for fiscal year 2016 and 2017. - The requirements relating to insurance and fidelity bond coverage. - The statutory requirements pertaining to the investment of public funds.
+- The use of approved depositories to secure the deposit of public funds. - The requirements relating to the preparation, adoption and execution of the annual budgets for fiscal year 2015 and 2016. - The requirements relating to insurance and fidelity bond coverage. - The statutory requirements pertaining to the investment of public funds.

 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-Except as discussed below, the results of our test disclosed no instances of noncompliance that are required to be reported under Minimum Standards for Audits of Oregon Municipal Corporations, prescribed by the Oregon Secretary of State.
+The results of our test disclosed no instances of noncompliance that are required to be reported under Minimum Standards for Audits of Oregon Municipal Corporations, prescribed by the Oregon Secretary of State.